Interior fire chief receives national award for bravery

 The award is presented to citizens who risked their life to save others.

-McClure used his own tractor to plow through drifts while rangers Baker and Mengak used a track-equipped UTV to follow and take the family to safety at the Badlands National Park.
+McClure used his own tractor to plow through drifts while the rangers used a track-equipped UTV to follow and take the family to safety at the Badlands National Park.
 The Rangers also provided emergency care to the family, which suffered frostbite to their hands and feet.